celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

   GetShares(context.Context, *Root) ([][]Share, error)

   // GetSharesByNamespace gets all the shares of the given namespace.
-  // Shares are returned in a row-by-row order, if the namespace spans over multiple rows.
+  // Shares are returned in a row-by-row order if the namespace spans multiple rows.
   GetSharesByNamespace(context.Context, *Root, namespace.ID) (NamespaceShares, error)
 }

 // NamespaceShares represents all the shares with proofs of a specific namespace of an EDS. type NamespaceShares []RowNamespaceShares

-// RowNamespaceShares represents all the share with proofs of a specific namespace within a Row of an EDS. type RowNamespaceShares struct {
+// RowNamespaceShares represents all the shares with proofs of a specific namespace within a Row of an EDS. type RowNamespaceShares struct {
 	Shares []Share
 	Proof  *ipld.Proof